Day 1 Arrival Entebbe

 Some afternoons, there is an option of watching a dance by the Batwa tribe, the original inhabitants of the forest.
 Note: the dance performance also depends on how many visitors there are staying at the lodge that night.
 Meals and overnight at Silverback Lodge or Similar – Full Board

-This morning after a lazily breakfast, you will return back to Kigali international airport for your out bound flight.
+This morning after a lazy breakfast, you will return back to Kigali international airport for your outbound flight.